-Windows, external doors and joinery

-Repair Category 1 Notes Windows, doors and external joinery show signs of normal weathering and wear and tear.
+Windows, external doors and joinery Repair Category 1 Notes Windows and doors show signs of normal wear and tear which will require ongoing attention and maintenance in future.
 We would point out that we have not tested all windows and doors.
+We would point out that we have not tested all windows and doors.

 External decorations

-Repair Category 2 Notes External decoration has localised failure in parts and will require attention prior to redecoration in future.
+Repair Category 2

+Notes External decorations will require ongoing attention and maintenance in future.
+Areas show signs of weathering.